henryw374/cljc.java-time/temporal/README.md

 * circle ci build
 * Think about Period/Duration mismatch - just use js/Temporal.Duration for both?
 * Think about lack of Month/Year/Offset* - hopefully no need for those?
+* zonerules+offset
+* start by ...

-* start by tring to implement everything used by tick?
+* trying to implement everything used by tick?
+* implement now/parse/toString/equals/hash on all entities?
+* implement before/after/plus/minus

 * data literals - in https://github.com/henryw374/time-literals

 ### Usage